wizered67/fencing-magician/README.md

 The game uses LibGDX, Box2D for collision detection, Box2DLights for lighting effects, and Tiled for level editing.

+##Demonstrations
-Note: Graphics are not mine.
+Note: Gifs may take some time to load and appear slow while first loading.
+Graphics are not mine.
 They are placeholder and for testing purposes only.

 ![gif](fencingMagicianDashShorter.gif)